-When you have a new wood fence installed, wait about a year before staining or painting your fence.
+Lastly, when you have a new wood fence installed, wait about a year before staining or painting your fence.
 The end of a dry season is best.
 This allows time for the wood and chemicals used for pressure treating to dry.
 If the fence isn’t dry, you’ll just end up sealing moisture in, which can lead to rot and decay.
 Pressure-treated wood is protected from fungal decay and termites, but it’s still subject to swelling, shrinking, cracking and warping, so it’s important to perform some basic maintenance on your fence every two or three years.

 Inspect and Repair Each Year